6.3 |

 the second chapter of this book,

-religionism itself refers both to religion-based and
+religionism itself refers to both religion-based and

 religious (person-centered) exism.
 The reprobates of the former